72 Model: Soundtrack

-Music by M. Jayachandran.
-Lyrics by Rajeev Alunkal and Santhosh Varma.
+Music for the film was composed by M. Jayachandran, with lyrics penned by Rajeev Alunkal and Santhosh Varma.
 The promotional song "Car Taxi" was sung by Benny Dayal.

 Reception

 A critic from The Times of India wrote that "Rajasenan dishes out a few moments but they lack the bold, emphatic strokes with which he once wooed viewers".
 A critic from Nowrunning gave the film a rating of one out of five stars while Indiaglitz gave the film a rating of negative four out of ten.
 A critic from Filmibeat wrote that "Overall, 72 Model is a good comedy entertainer, which would impress family audience as well as youth".
 The film was a box office failure.